nttcom/skyway-signaling-gateway/readme.md

 For more detail, check [example app](https://github.com/eastandwest/signalinggateway/blob/master/views/examples/index.ejs) and [provisioning script of SSG](https://github.com/eastandwest/signalinggateway-vagrant).

-# how to modify SSG's peerid
+# how to set SSG's peerid

 You have two way.